khlebobul/board_buddy/README.md

 ## supported games

-- uno / uno flip / dos
+- uno / uno flip / dos _(uno®, dos®, uno flip® are registered trademarks of mattel)_
-- scrabble
+- scrabble _(scrabble® is a registered trademark of hasbro, inc.)_
-- set
+- set _(set® is a registered trademark of set enterprises, inc.)_
-- munchkin
+- munchkin _(munchkin® is a registered trademark of steve jackson games)_
-- universal counter
+- \+ universal counter

 ## how to help